| Written by Constance Stickler

 All information can also be made available to customers at the push of a button.
 This creates trust and is increasingly becoming the standard service that customers expect.

-A reefer container monitoring system can track perishable goods' temperature and humidity during transport and their stay in ports.
+A remote reefer monitoring system can track perishable goods' temperature and humidity during transport and their stay in ports.
 This information can improve the supply chain by ensuring that goods are transported in optimal conditions and arrive at their destination fresh and unspoiled.
 A reefer container monitoring system can also help to identify issues with the transportation of perishable goods, such as delays in transit or exposure to extreme temperatures, which can help to improve the overall quality of the supply chain.